Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

 - If you cannot book online, see camping bookings for other options.

 You can also stay in commercial camping areas or cabin-style accommodation at Cape Hillsborough, or private accommodation at Seaforth.
-For more information see the tourism information links below.
+For more information see the tourism information links.

 For all walks, wear insect repellent, a hat and sunscreen, and carry drinking water.